wxt-dev/wxt/docs/get-started/publishing.md

 ✅ Automated &bull; [Developer Dashboard](https://addons.mozilla.org/developers/) &bull; [Publishing Docs](https://extensionworkshop.com/documentation/publish/submitting-an-add-on/)

 Firefox requires you to upload a ZIP of your source code.
-This allows them to reproduce your extension and review the code in a readable way.
+This allows them to rebuild your extension and review the code in a readable way.
 More details can be found in [Firefox's docs](https://extensionworkshop.com/documentation/publish/source-code-submission/).

 WXT and `publish-browser-extension` both fully support generating and automatically submitting a source code ZIP.

 When you run `wxt zip -b firefox`, your sources are zipped into the `.output` directory along with your built extension.
 WXT is configured to exclude certain files such as config files, hidden files, and tests.
-However, it's important to manually check the ZIP to ensure it only contains the files necessary to reproduce your extension.
+However, it's important to manually check the ZIP to ensure it only contains the files necessary to rebuild your extension.

 To customize which files are zipped, add the `zip` option to your config file.